AmarPivcic/DiceGame/README.md

+# Dice Game

 Dice Rolling Game made for having fun or when you really need some dices but you don't have any.

-Features:
+###Features

 - Sound of rolling dices
 - "Rolling" the dices 10 times before selecting a number
 - Winner/Draw Message
 - Scoreboard
 - Reset button for reseting the scoreboard

-Technologies used:
+###Technologies used

+- HTML
+- CSS
+- JavaScript
-HTML, CSS, JavaScript, jQuery
+- jQuery

-Feedback:
+###Feedback

-If you have any feedback or questions about this or any other project, feel free to contact me
+If you have any feedback or questions about this or any other project, feel free to contact me.